 The length of a non-residential lease is determined by agreement between the parties, with a maximum limit of 30 years.
-Absence of a specific term means that the contract shall be deemed to be in force for a five-year term and the tenant may only terminate on giving prior notice of at least one year.
-A residential lease is subject to the same maximum period with the difference from a non-residential lease being that a tenant may only terminate on giving prior notice after one-third of the initial term of the contract or the term thereof has elapsed and with a pre-notice of 120 or 60 days, if the contract shall be deemed to be in force for a one-year term or over or for less than a one-year term.
+Absence of a specific term means that the contract shall be deemed to be in force for a 5-year term and the tenant may only terminate on giving prior notice of at least 1 year.
+A residential lease is subject to the same maximum period with the difference from a non-residential lease being that tenant may only terminate on giving prior notice after 1/3 of the initial term of the contract or the term thereof has elapsed and with a pre-notice of 120 or 60 days, whether if the contract shall be deemed to be in force for a 1-year term or over or for less than a 1-year term.